 The historic heat wave experienced by the Pacific Northwest in June 2021 made it clear that climate change is not only a challenge for the future; it's here.
-How are your projects incorporating cooling strategies to keep people safe as temperatures increase and wildfires that impact air quality become more frequent?
+How are your projects incorporating cooling strategies to keep people safe as temperatures increase?
 More broadly, how is your jurisdiction working with affordable housing developers to support climate resilience and climate smart building strategies?
 What challenges do you face and what opportunities do you see for regional coordination?

 The Mary Ann was designed without unit cooling systems; nonetheless, REACH is looking for unit-cooling options albeit with limited resources.
 The Scholls Ferry's project design includes unit-cooling systems.
 Elmonica's original design mirrors The Mary Ann's unit system without a cooling system.
 REACH is currently evaluating various cooling options and costs.
 A report is expected outlining challenges/opportunities and costs associated with various cooling systems.